-Buying fitness equipment that you will enjoy using is way more important for weight loss than the number of calories burned per session.
+Buying fitness equipment that you will enjoy using is far more important for weight loss than the number of calories burned per session.

 Everyone starts with the best intentions.